Sasoriiiiii/Kea2/docs/manual_en.md

 After executing `Kea2 init`, some configuration files will be generated in the `configs` directory.
 These configuration files belong to `Fastbot`, and their specific introductions are provided in [Introduction to configuration files](https://github.com/bytedance/Fastbot_Android/blob/main/handbook-cn.md#%E4%B8%93%E5%AE%B6%E7%B3%BB%E7%BB%9F).

+## Update of User Configuration Files
+When updating the configuration files for Kea2, the user's local configuration files also need to be updated.

++ The user configuration files are located under the "Project Root Directory/configs".
+Users can modify the configuration files according to their needs.
+Among them, "Project Root Directory/configs/version.json" stores the version information of the configuration files.

++ The project configuration files are located under "local directory where kea2 is located/kea2/assets/config_version.json".
+When Kea2 is updated, the project configuration files may also be updated.
+New files will be automatically added to the user configuration files when running "kea2 run", but other configurations require manual updates by the user.

+After updating the user configuration files, please update the version information in "Project Root Directory/configs/version.json" so that we can check whether your local configuration files are outdated.

 ## App's Crash Bugs
 Kea2 dumps the triggered crash bugs in the `fastbot_*.log` generated in the output directory specified by `-o`.
 You can search the keyword `FATAL EXCEPTION` in `fastbot_*.log` to find the concrete information of crash bugs.